6 Ways to Prevent Basement Flooding

 Suppose you own a submersible sump pump inside a subfloor sump basin.
 Test it once a year.
 Sump pumps are machines.
 Machines break, so don’t get complacent about your sump pump’s mechanical condition.
 Pour a gallon of water into the basket to see if it turns on.
 If not, check if it is getting power.
 Make sure the fault protector is in the correct position.
 You may have to push the reset button.
 Move the float up and down to ensure the pump switch is not stuck.
 Clear any debris from the bottom of the basket with a wet vac.
 If all else fails, replace immediately.

-A portable sump pump can be handy during emergencies to minimize basement flooding.
+A spare portable sump pump can be handy during emergencies to minimize flood damage.
 Connect a water hose to the pump and lead the hose outside, far from the house.
 Ensure the pump is in the lowest part of your basement, where water tends to pool up the most, and connect to a power source.

 A sump pump backup battery can give you peace of mind when the power goes out during a big storm.
 Depending on the severity of the problem, a backup battery can help for 2 to 5 days, sometimes an entire week.
 Unlike a generator, it does not rely on gas or propane to run, and it is a more affordable solution.